51% reduction in carbon emissions below 2016 levels by 2030.

 Nationally, the importance of tackling emissions from transportation and buildings is even more stark: for nearly 40 years, electric utilities were the leading source of greenhouse-gas emissions in the United States.
 But in 2016, the transportation sector surpassed the electric utility sector for the first time.
 The shift happened in part because the power sector is generating more electricity from carbon-free sources and technologies.
 However, as you can see in the figure below, the power sector is still the largest source of carbon emissions in the states where WRA works to advance clean energy to fight climate change.

-For 30 years, Western Resource Advocates has successfully helped states implement bold policy solutions to decarbonize the West.
+For three decades years, WRA has successfully helped states implement bold policy solutions to decarbonize the West.
 When energy utilities and regulators weren’t even considering environmental factors in their planning processes, WRA stepped in to make sure the environment had a voice.

 - In New Mexico, state lawmakers enacted landmark legislation that paves the way for the retirement of the state’s last coal-fired generating station and will ensure that 50% of the state’s electricity is renewable by 2030 and 100% is carbon-free by 2045.